✓ Updated May 2026

 Best time: Apr-Oct

-culturalUncover the rich history and cultural identity of the Basque people at the Museo Vasco (Basque Museum).
-This often-overlooked gem offers a fascinating glimpse into ancient traditions, maritime heritage, and the unique language, providing context to the region's enduring spirit.
+culturalUncover the rich history and unique identity of the Basque people at the Museo Vasco.
+This often-overlooked gem offers fascinating insights into ancient traditions, archaeology, and the region's distinct language.
+It's a perfect way to gain a deeper understanding of the soul of Bilbao.

 Planning your Bilbao, Spain adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.